icomefromthenet/PointsMachine/README.md

 I use an Active Record pattern to build this libraries data model each entity has both a entity::save() and entity::remove() with each entity having 2 constructor arguments.

-1. Table Gateway for the database table this entity represents
+1. Table Gateway for the database table this entity represents,
-2. The Application Logger
+2. The Application Logger,

 ```php